-Any consent fields you enable will become available on your account Create and Edit pages, with a default value of Consent Not Asked.
+Any consent fields you enable will become available on your account detail pages, with a default value of Consent Not Asked.
 If you don't see the section, use the Edit Account Sections feature to configure your personal account view so that it includes the Data Privacy & Consent section:

 If you know an account's consent status for any of these fields, you can change the status to Consent Given or Consent Declined as appropriate.
 Click the Edit icon to edit the consent status for an account.